The Soul-making School

 the program investment is not financially doable for you at this time

-“The School was my first container that was participatory and led by many women; the structure itself considered principles that are not at all common in our one-guru-one-truth society.
+💌 “The School was my first container that was participatory and led by many women; the structure itself considered principles that are not at all common in our one-guru-one-truth society.
 It brought me so much inspiration for myself to work and create together with other women and I felt the pressure of individualism and overdrive melt, mainly in my own practice.”

-—Maria, student of the School
+—Maria, student of the Soul-making School 2025

-Meet Our School Team:
+Meet Our School Team

 Sil Read